 I can re-watch and re-read the same things over and over again.

 If you’ve read any of my monthly overviews, you’ll know I’m obsessed with repeating history.
 I love watching movies and TV shows for a second time, and the same goes with books.
 In fact, there’s one film I’ve watched six times over that I could easily, and happily, watch again.
 It’s X+Y, about an autistic maths genius, if anyone’s interested.

 I find it difficult to understand how people can read or watch something once and then disregard it altogether.
 Besides, watching things time and time again means I’m never stuck for something to watch.
 If I can’t find anything new, I can easily go back and re-watch something I’ve already seen before.

 I become really attached to the books I read, too.
 Some people ask why I keep them after I’ve read them, and I always answer the same way: I never know when I’ll want to read them again.
 Admittedly, some books I won’t ever pick up again, but if I don’t have the book to hand, how will I know?

 One book that I read a lot when I was younger was Double Act by Jacqueline Wilson.
 Remember it?
 In the end, I read it so much that the front cover came off, and pages were slot into the book instead of connected at the spine.
 It was only after losing the book that I stopped reading it, although the fond memories remain.

 I can offer logical solutions to problems.

-I can become very knowledgeable about certain things.
+I become extremely knowledgeable about certain topics

-I am comfortable with being different.
+I’m comfortable with being different